 If you’re under thirty and have no concept of retro gaming, Rock Boshers DX is going to baffle you.
 Even if you are a little bit more au fait with your old school gaming, this game references a very specific part of gaming history.
 Namely the ZX Spectrum.
 A computer that Tikipod clearly hold in high regard.
 Which is good because, as any good retro gamer knows, the Speccy is the greatest games machine of all time.

 Rock Boshers doesn’t just reference the machine.
-This almost is a Spectrum game.
+This almost is a Spectrum game, and it’s nothing like the bingo game for money creations I’ve been obsessed with lately.
 It starts with the iconic loading sequence that started all Spectrum games before settling into an authentic looking loading screen.
 At that point you’d expect the reverence to stop and for things to come sharply into this century but no, Rock Boshers sticks with the Spectrum look and feel all the way.
 From the menus to the gaming screens, this never steps out of character.

 The only things that are even slightly modern are the fact that the game is a twin-stick shooter (even games like Smash TV changed the controls to a one-stick configuration) and the fact that the animation is a little smoother than the Speccy may have managed.
 Also, there’s no colour clash (a weird problem that afflicted the Speccy back in the day) but this may be down to clever screen design.